NBQian/NBQian/README.md

 <h1 align="center">Hi 👋, I'm Niu Boqian</h1>
+<h3 align="center">A penultimate year Master's in Financial Engineering Student from Cronell University</h3>
-<h3 align="center">A penultimate year Computer Science and Mathematics student from National University of Singapore</h3>
+<h3 align="center">I have graduated with a doulbe major in Computer Science and Mathematics from National University of Singapore</h3>

-- 🌱 I’m currently learning **Linux, R, C, Bash, and Networking**
+- 🌱 I’m currently learning **Stochastic Calculus, R, Monte Carlo Simulation, and Fixed Income and Interest Rate Securities**

 - 👨‍💻My linkedin profile [https://www.linkedin.com/in/boqian-niu-733a78219/](https://www.linkedin.com/in/boqian-niu-733a78219/)